intersystems/multi-model-exercise/README.md

 ## Query The Database With Python
 1.  `cd` back into the Python directory (`cd ../python`)

-2. Run `python query.py` You should see outputted the results of the SQL query, which includes the record you inserted through Node of JJ Smith.
+2. Run `python query.py` You should see outputted the results of the SQL query, which includes the record you inserted through Node.js of JJ Smith.

 ## Troubleshooting